Tony Hey: Career and research

 From 1970 through 1972 Hey was a postdoctoral fellow at California Institute of Technology (Caltech).

 Moving to Pasadena, California, he worked with Richard Feynman and Murray Gell-Mann, both winners of the Nobel Prize in Physics.

 He then moved to Geneva, Switzerland and worked as a fellow at CERN (the European organisation for nuclear research) for two years.

 Hey worked about thirty years as an academic at University of Southampton, starting in 1974 as a particle physicist.

 He spent 1978 as a visiting fellow at Massachusetts Institute of Technology.

 For 1981 he returned to Caltech as a visiting research professor.
 There he learned of Carver Mead's work on very-large-scale integration and become interested in applying parallel computing techniques to large-scale scientific simulations.

 Hey worked with British semiconductor company Inmos on the Transputer project in the 1980s.

 He switched to computer science in 1985, and in 1986 became professor of computation in the Department of Electronics and Computer Science at Southampton.
 While there, he was promoted to Head of the School of Electronics and Computer Science in 1994 and Dean of Engineering and Applied Science in 1999.

 Among his work was "doing research on Unix with tools like LaTeX."

 In 1990 he was a visiting fellow at the Thomas J. Watson Research Center of IBM Research.

 He then worked with Jack Dongarra, Rolf Hempel and David Walker, to define the Message Passing Interface (MPI) which became a de facto open standard for parallel scientific computing.

 In 1998 he was a visiting research fellow at Los Alamos National Laboratory in the USA.

 Hey led the UK's e-Science Programme from March 2001 to June 2005.

 He was appointed corporate vice-president of technical computing at Microsoft on 27 June 2005.

 Later he became corporate vice-president of external research, and in 2011 corporate vice-president of Microsoft Research Connections until his departure in 2014.

-Since 2015, Hey has held the position of Cheif Data Scientist at the UK's Science and Technology Facilities Council, and is a Senior Data Science Fellow at the University of Washington eScience Institute.
+Since 2015, Hey has held the position of Chief Data Scientist at the UK's Science and Technology Facilities Council, and is a Senior Data Science Fellow at the University of Washington eScience Institute.

 Hey is the editor of the journal Concurrency and Computation: Practice and Experience.
 Among other scientific advisory boards in Europe and the United States, he is a member of the Global Grid Forum (GGF) Advisory Committee.

 Publications

-Hey has authored or co-authored a number of books including The Fourth Paradigm: Data-Intensive Scientific Discovery, The Quantum Universe and The New Quantum Universe, The Feynman Lectures on Computation and Einstein's Mirror.
+Hey has authored or co-authored a number of books including The Fourth Paradigm: Data-Intensive Scientific Discovery, The Quantum Universe,The New Quantum Universe, The Feynman Lectures on Computation and Einstein's Mirror.
 Hey has also authored numerous peer-reviewed journal papers.

 His latest book is a popular book on computer science called The Computing Universe: A Journey through a Revolution.